Skip to main content

 Overview

-The TradeStation API Rate Limits on the number of requests a given user & client can make to the API in order to ensure fairness between users and prevent abuse to our network.
 Each API Key is allocated quota settings upon creation.
 These settings are applied on a per-user basis.
 If the quota is exceeded, an HTTP response of 429 Too Many Requests will be returned.
-Quotas are reset on a 5-minute interval based on when the user issued the first request.

 note